Ha-Duong-88/MechaCar_Statistical_Analysis/README.md

 •	correlation and linear regression tests
 •	comparing frequency distribution using chi-squared test

+Analysis: Write a short summary using a screenshot of the output from the linear regression, and address the following questions:

+1) Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
+2) Is the slope of the linear model considered to be zero?
+Why or why not?
+3) Does this linear model predict mpg of MechaCar prototypes effectively?
+Why or why not?

 ## Linear Regression to Predict MPG
+Objective: Design a linear model that predicts the mpg of MechaCar prototypes using several variables from the MechaCar_mpg.csv file

 Linear_regression.png![Linear_regression](https://user-images.githubusercontent.com/80140082/123518933-22dacf80-d65d-11eb-81f6-500475964254.png)